 The number of pixels or lines displayed on the screen (width x height).
 The highest screen resolution commonly available is 1920 x 1080.
 This is desirable for HD TV, but doesn’t necessarily mean you’ll get the best picture for standard TV broadcasts or DVDs.

-Organic light emitting diode (OLED) TVs don’t need a backlight and so can be thinner even than LEDs, and display deeper black levels than any current screen type.
-However, OLED TVs only recently emerged onto the market and are very expensive.
-For more on that, please head to our What is OLED? guide.
+Organic light emitting diode (OLED) TVs don’t need a backlight and so can be thinner even than LEDs.
+Since each individual bulb in the panel can be switched on and off, OLED TVs can display deeper black levels than any current screen type.
+Find out more about this new display technology in our guide.